-Lastline threat researchers investigate cyberattacks and publish unique, actionable information about advanced malware and threats in the form of targeted alerts and detailed reports.
+Lastline® threat intel researchers investigate cyberattacks and publish unique, actionable information about advanced malware and threats in the form of targeted alerts and detailed reports.

 Too many security tools ignore or misidentify the malicious behaviors that are essential to understanding the scope and intent of an attack.
 In contrast, the Lastline Behavioral Intelligence Program focuses on detailing the behaviors that advanced attacks exhibit.
-Armed with this information, your security team can secure your email, web, cloud, and network against advanced malware-based attacks faster, and with fewer resources.
+Armed with this global cyberthreats intelligence, your security team can secure your email, web, cloud, and network against advanced malware-based attacks faster, and with fewer resources.

-Our premier malware report explains the levels, patterns and types of malicious activity reaching corporate networks.
-Security professionals can use this data to benchmark their organizations’ detection rates given the ever-evolving malware landscape to identify gaps in their security strategy.
+This latest release of our global threat intel report explains the levels, patterns and types of malicious activity impacting the cyber resilience in corporate networks.
+Security professionals can use this data to benchmark their organizations’ threat encounter rates given the ever-evolving malicious landscape – the Malscape – to identify gaps in their security strategy.

 Lastline Threat Alerts provide detailed descriptions of specific attacks, malware, and exploits, incorporating our unparalleled insight into the malicious behaviors engineered into any particular strain of malware.

 Ransomware attacks have made the headlines multiple times in the course of recent years.
 LockerGoga is yet another example.
 This threat alert introduces LockerGoga, details its main features, and presents a timeline of the attacks made public so far.

 Threat Actor “Cold River”: Network Traffic Analysis and a Deep Dive on Agent Drable